ginkgobioworks/plotly-plot/README.md

 ## Using plotly-plot

-Install the element with Bower by adding it to your project's dependencies.
+Install the element with Bower by adding it to your project's dependencies in `bower.json`.

 Import the element into your project by using an HTML import, as with any other Polymer element: